freewilll/abridger/docsite/extraction_model.rst

 ----------------
 What can quickly happen when doing an extraction in a complicated database schema is an explosion of data.
 In many of these cases, just enabling a foreign key relationship can pull in lots of unwanted data.
 An easy solution to prevent this is to make use of the ``sticky`` relations.
 When this flag is set on a relation, then the relation is *only* processed if there is a direct graph of sticky relations back to a subject.
 The rules of transmitting stickiness are:

-- All rows in the initial subjects's table fetch are sticky
+- All rows in the initial subject's table fetch are sticky
-- Non-sticky relations are always processed, however any potential stickyness is lost.
+- Non-sticky relations are always processed, however any potential stickiness is lost.
 This is the default behavior.
 - A sticky relationship is only processed if the row is sticky
 - Stickiness is only transmitted if a) the row is sticky and b) the relationship is sticky